awsdocs/aws-cloudtrail-user-guide/doc_source/query-event-data-store.md

 **Important**
 To exclude or include data events with advanced event selectors by using an S3 bucket ARN, always use the **Starts with** operator\.

    1. Optionally, expand **JSON view** to see your advanced event selectors as a JSON block\.

-Choose **Next**\.
+1. To copy existing trail events to your event data store, do the following\.

+   1. Choose the trail that you want to copy\.
+By default, CloudTrail only copies CloudTrail events contained in the S3 bucket's `CloudTrail` prefix and the prefixes inside the `CloudTrail` prefix, and does not check prefixes for other AWS services\.
+If you want to copy CloudTrail events contained in another prefix, choose **Enter S3 URI**, and then choose **Browse S3** to browse to the prefix\.
+If the source S3 bucket for the trail uses a KMS key for data encryption, ensure that the KMS key policy allows CloudTrail to decrypt the data\.
+If your source S3 bucket uses multiple KMS keys, you must update each key's policy to allow CloudTrail to decrypt the data in the bucket\.
+For more information about updating the KMS key policy, see [KMS key policy for decrypting data in the source S3 bucket](cloudtrail-copy-trail-to-lake-eds.md#copy-trail-events-permissions-kms)\.

+   1. \(Optional\) Choose a time range for copying the events\.
+If you choose a time range, CloudTrail checks the prefix and log file name to verify the name contains a date between the chosen start and end date before attempting to copy trail events\.
+You can choose a **Relative range** or an **Absolute range**\.
+To avoid duplicating events between the source trail and destination event data store, choose a time range that is earlier than the creation of the event data store\.
+      + If you choose **Relative range**, you can choose to copy events logged in the last 5 minutes, 30 minutes, 1 hour, 6 hours, or a custom range\.
+CloudTrail copies the events logged within the chosen time period\.
+      + If you choose **Absolute range**, you can choose a specific start and end date\.
+CloudTrail copies the events that occurred between the chosen start and end dates\.

+   1. For **Permissions**, choose from the following IAM role options\.
+If you choose an existing IAM role, verify that the IAM role policy provides the necessary permissions\.
+For more information about updating the IAM role permissions, see [IAM permissions for copying trail events](cloudtrail-copy-trail-to-lake-eds.md#copy-trail-events-permissions-iam)\.
+      + Choose **Create a new role \(recommended\)** to create a new IAM role\.
+For **Enter IAM role name**, enter a name for the role\.
+CloudTrail automatically creates the necessary permissions for this new role\.
+      + Choose **Use a custom IAM role** to use a custom IAM role that is not listed\.
+For **Enter IAM role ARN**, enter the IAM ARN\.
+      + Choose **Use an existing role** to choose an existing IAM role from the drop\-down list\.

+1. Choose **Next** to review your choices\.

 1. On the **Review and create** page, review your choices\.
 Choose **Edit** to make changes to a section\.
 When you're ready to create the event data store, choose **Create event data store**\.

 1. The new event data store is visible in the **Event data stores** table on the **Lake** page\.

    From this point forward, the event data store captures events that match its advanced event selectors\.
-Events that occurred before you created the event data store are not in the event data store\.
+Events that occurred before you created the event data store are not in the event data store unless you chose to copy existing trail events\.